spinicist/QUIT/Docs/index.md

 ~: qidespot1 some_spgr_data.nii.gz
 ```

 Nothing will happen.
 This is because most imaging formats do not store parameters that are required for quantitative imaging, e.g. the repetition time and flip-angles in their headers.
 QUIT programs hence expect to read this information in a text file passed to `stdin`.
-If you create a small text file `spgr.txt` containing the following:
+If you create a small text file `spgr.json` containing the following:

 ```json
 {